scheinerman/Diodes.jl/README.md

 * `:one` -- fill with 1s
 * `:unif` -- fill with uniform [0,1] values
 * `:exp` -- fill with exp(1) values
-* `:user` -- then provide a fourth argument specifying a function to produce the random values.
+* `:user` -- fill with random values produced by a user supplied function (as a fourth argument).

 For example:
 ```julia
 julia> f() = 10*rand()
 f (generic function with 1 method)